How to Make Chocolate Cherry Dump Cake in a Crockpot

 - Spray a large slow cooker insert with cooking spray and spread the cherry pie filling across the bottom.

 - Prepare devil's food cake according to package instructions.
+Mix in almond extract if using for that traditional black forest flavor.
 Pour batter over the cherry filling + smooth out to cover cherries.
 Cook on low for 3-5 hours, until a toothpick inserted into the center comes out clean.
 Mine took about 4.5 hours.

 - Once cooked through, remove the lid and + turn off the slow cooker.
 Prepare icing by stirring milk and chocolate chips in a medium saucepan over medium heat until melted.